mceme/sentinelimgc/README.md

 ## Configuration

-An alternative (non-default) path to the `imagecoin.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `imgcash.conf` file can be specified in `sentinel.conf`:

-    imagecoin_conf=/path/to/imagecoin.conf
+    imagecoin_conf=/path/to/imgcash.conf

 ## Troubleshooting